 The Party concerned claims, and it is not denied by the communicants, that prior to issuing decision No 291/2014 the public concerned was duly informed about the procedure and invited to comment.
 The Committee thus finds that the communicants’ allegation with respect to article 6, paragraph 2(d)(vi) is unsubstantiated.

-Access to all information relevant to the decision-making (article 6, paragraph 6, in conjunction with article 4, paragraphs 4 and 6)
+Access to all information relevant to the decision-making (article 6, paragraph 6, in conjunction with article 4, paragraph 4)

 The Committee considers that the communicants’ allegations regarding access to information (see para.
-70 above) should be examined in the light of article 4 and article 6, paragraph 6 of the Convention.
+72 above) should be examined in the light of article 4 and article 6, paragraph 6 of the Convention.
 As noted above, article 6, paragraph 6, requires the competent authorities to give the public concerned access to all information relevant to the decision-making.
 Article 6, paragraph 6, expressly incorporates the provisions of article 4, including its requirements on how access to environmental information is to be provided, its exemptions to disclosure and how to reach a decision when competing interests are involved.